MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

 ### What happened?

 After you run `azd deploy`:
-* The service **web** is deployed to the app service you provisioned in preview step.
+* The service **web** is deployed to the app service you provisioned in previous step.

 ## Configure a DevOps pipeline